 Image credit: Unsplash/Arthur Lambillotte

-Quick Links: ▶︎ What is a DFS event? ▶︎ The proposed change to the DFS energy scheme in 2024 ▶︎ How long do the DFS events go on for? ▶︎ How much can I earn? ▶︎ Which energy providers are taking part? ▶︎ How will you know when to turn off appliances? ▶︎ Equiwatt
+Quick Links: ▶︎ What is a DFS event? ▶︎ The change to the DFS energy scheme in 2024 ▶︎ How long do the DFS events go on for? ▶︎ How much can I earn? ▶︎ Which energy providers are taking part? ▶︎ How will you know when to turn off appliances? ▶︎ Equiwatt

 What is a DFS event?